-Sarah Nichols is PhD candidate at the Institute for History & Theory of Architecture (gta) at the Swiss Federal Institute of Technology (ETH Zurich), Switzerland.
+Sarah Nichols is doctoral candidate at the Institute for History & Theory of Architecture (gta) at the Swiss Federal Institute of Technology (ETH Zurich), where she works on a history of concrete in Switzerland.

-She holds an Advanced Master of Architecture from the Berlage Institute in Rotterdam, Netherlands and a Bachelor of Science in Architecture from the University of Michgan in Ann Arbor, MI, USA.
+She holds an Advanced Master of Architecture from the Berlage Institute in Rotterdam, the Netherlands and a Bachelor of Science in Architecture from the University of Michigan in Ann Arbor, MI, USA.

-As Academic Committee (AC) Scientific Coordinator of the LafargeHolcim Foundation for Sustainable Construction, she curated and organized four concurrent mobile workshops at the 5th International LafargeHolcim Forum for Sustainable Construction in Detroit, USA.
+As Scientific Coordinator of the LafargeHolcim Foundation Academic Committee (AC), she curated and organized four concurrent mobile workshops at the 5th International LafargeHolcim Forum for Sustainable Construction in Detroit, USA.
 The mobile workshops enabled participants to visit sites across the Detroit metropolitan region that intersected with the Forum's theme "Infrastructure Space" and grounded the Forum’s global discussions with examples that were experienced and discussed in situ.